MasterCloudApps-Projects/ElasticFaultTolerant-GroupChat/EFTGCA-MessagesLib/README.md

 Javascript module to manage messages between frontend and test apps and chat server.
 Originally design for the [Elastic & FaultTolerant GroupChat Application.](https://github.com/MasterCloudApps-Projects/ElasticFaultTolerant-GroupChat)

+## Changelog
+Current Version: 3.0.0 - Release 2020-10-18

+* Refactor to make the same code work seamlessly on Node.js and the browser.
+* Refactor to use isomorphic-ws module.
+* Auto-reconnect to server when an error ocurred.
+* Update documentation.

 ## Installation

   ```shell